 CT may demonstrate high attenuation in some loculi due to the high protein content of the mucoid material

 - the signal intensity of mucin on T1-weighted images varies depending on the degree of mucin concentration

-- on T2-weighted images, the corresponding signal intensities are flipped, so that loculi with watery mucin have high signal intensity and loculi with thicker mucin appear slightly hypointense.
+- on T2-weighted images, the corresponding signal intensities are flipped, so that loculi with watery mucin have a high signal intensity and loculi with thicker mucin appear slightly hypointense

 The staging is the same as general ovarian cancer staging.